In this post, I’m going to share what is easily the single best piece of blogging advice I know.

 When I ask people that question, they often say things like:

-- I’d invest in a professional design for the blog.
+- The blog would be worth a fortune, so I’d invest in a professional design.
 With all those readers, I wouldn’t want to look cheap.

 - I’d publish posts most days and really work hard to make the content as useful as possible.